Asiern/SpriteNDS/README.md

 #### Known issues

-Wide range collor palletes might cause issues due to color repetition.
+Wide range collor palettes might cause issues due to color repetition.
 This happens when converting the color from RGB 24 bit to RGB 15 bit

 For this reason, it is recommended to use images composed by as few colors as posible.
 To achieve this, it is convenient to use an image editor as Adobe Photoshop, Gimp...